helenchan01/semicolons/README.md

 ## statement of problem
-    Returns the Boolean value of the statement “the maze is navigable, having a legal travel path that is continuous from start point to existing treasure”
+    Returns the Boolean value of the statement “the maze is navigable, having a legal travel path that is continuous from start point to existing treasure.”
+The path should consist of right-angle turns and should not cross any walls or another part of the path.

 ## recursive abstraction
     When I am asked to
-        solve for a path through a maze with n junctions, the recursive abstraction can
+        solve for a path through a maze where an explorer is on a stone, the recursive abstraction can
-        find a path through the maze to reach the (n-1)th junction.
+        solve a smaller maze in which the explorer has been moved to the next stone.

 ## base case
-    The treasure is at the the next junction.
+    The explorer is on treasure or in a wall.

 ## algorithm
-    If the treasure is in the next junction, return true.
+    If the explorer is on treasure, return true.
-    If there is no path available, return false.
+    If the explorer is in a wall, return false.
-    Otherwise, for every path available,
-        enter that path and try to solve from there using this method recursively.
+    Otherwise, for every legal direction you can make from the explorer's position, save a snapshot of the maze
+        turn the stone the explorer is on into a wall move the explorer in one legal direction attempt to solve this smaller maze.
+            If you can solve the smaller maze, return true.
+            If you can't, revert to the snapshot and perform the next possible legal move.
     Return false.

 ## classes, with fields and methods